MWC and coronavirus: More companies withdraw despite health measures

 Sitting this one out

-MWC's precautions haven't been enough for some companies, including LG.
-On Wednesday, South Korea-based LG became the first major tech company to announce that it wouldn't attend MWC in order to protect its employees, partners and customers from the coronavirus.
+MWC's precautions haven't been enough for some companies.
+On Feb.
+5, South Korea-based LG became the first major tech company to announce that it wouldn't attend MWC in order to protect its employees, partners and customers from the coronavirus.

 "This decision removes the risk of exposing hundreds of LG employees to international travel which has already become more restrictive as the virus continues to spread across borders," the company said in a statement.